Evenwyne/programming-univbasics-2-puts-prints-statements/README.md

 As we said in the introduction, in the previous section of Programming as Conversation, you learned a lot of _expressions_.
 We're going to teach you your first _statements_ right now.
-These are the statements that print your `String`s to the screen:
+These are the statements that print your `String`s to the screen.
+They are:

 * `puts`
 * `print`
 * `p`

 There are others, but `puts` and `p` are going to be your best buddies through your career learning to code in Ruby.
-We'll cover these old reliable friends right now.

 ## Use `puts` statement to send content to the screen